Virtual-Light-Company/puppet-openldap/README.md

 Setting this to `true` makes a bind to a locked account return an `AccountLocked` error instead of `InvalidCredentials`.

+##### `refint`

+Setting this to `true` enables the refint overlay.
+Typically you should also provide `refint_attributes` with an array of attributes that would be providing the referential integrity to.
+See the entry in `slapo-refint(5)` man page for more details.

+##### `refint_attributes`

+An array of string attributes that have their referential integrity maintained.
+Ignored if `refint` is set to `false`.

+##### `refint_nothing`

+The default value to place into the attribute when the last attribute value has been removed.
+An empty attribute value list may be prohibited by the schema, in which case this value will be placed in as a placeholder.

 ##### `replica_dn`

 The Distinguished Name used by consumer/slave servers to connect to this